wojtekmaj/react-pdf/README.md

 | ≥16.3         | 5.x                                 |
 | ≥15.5         | 4.x                                 |

+#### Preact

+React-PDF may be used with Preact.
+However, if you want to use text layer in PDFs rendered by React-PDF, you'll also need to install `preact-render-to-string` package.

 ### Installation

 Add React-PDF to your project by executing `npm install react-pdf` or `yarn add react-pdf`.